Major Donor Fundraising: How to Strengthen Your Strategy

 This is even more important during times of crisis.
 Your major donors might not be able to make a gift at this time, but if you continue the relationship and show that you still value their support, they may make one later down the line.
 You just have to be patient!

 The best way to improve all of your organizational endeavors is to track and evaluate your progress using the data you collect.
-You need to know what you are doing right and what could use some improvement.
-This best practice is important for all your fundraising work, but can and should be applied directly to your major giving efforts!
+The right performance metrics will provide insight into what’s going well and what could use improvement so you can capitalize on your strengths, correct any issues, and build a better major giving program over time.

 - Average major gift size